MappingKat/polis.js/README.md

 `LISTENING_PORT` in the code.

 If you're like me, you'll likely be running another web app, which will be listening on $PORT.
-So when you try to start polis.js, you'll get an error.
+So when you try to start nsw.js, you'll get an error.
 You can start it up with a custom port from the command line quite easily, though.

-`PORT=9000 node polis.js`
+`PORT=9000 node nsw.js`

 ### Status Code

 The server currently returns a `200` HTTP status code by default.
 To make the server return another status code, simply change `STATUS_CODE` in the code.

-# LICENSE

-MIT